Radien-pardne

+Radien-pardne on a Sámi drum.

-Radien-pardne or Raediengiedte is a Sami god, the son of Radien-attje and Raedieahkka in Sami mythology.
+Radien-pardne (also Radien-bardne, Raedienbaernie) or Raediengiedte (also Radienkiedde) is a Sami god, the son of Radien-attje and Raedieahkka in Sami mythology.

 He is an active god with the task to perform the orders of his passive father.
+With his parents, he forms a trinity which has been compared to God the Father, Jesus, and Virgin Mary.

+While the name Čorve-radien 'horn ruler' has sometimes been equated with Radien-attje, there are times when it and Kierfva-Radien seem to refer to Radien-pardne.